google/WebFundamentals/src/_langs/en/tools/setup/device-testing/devtools-emulator.markdown

 title: "Mimic Development Site in Production Using Chrome DevTools Device Mode"
 seotitle: "Mimic Development Site in Production Using Chrome DevTools Device Mode"
 description: "Chrome DevTools device mode lets you mimic how your development site will look in production on a range of devices."
-introduction: "Chrome DevTools device mode lets you mimic how your development site will look in production on a range of devices.
-Bring the insights of mobile testing to your browser tab through the power of mobile emulation."
+introduction: "As your mobile audience grows, responsive mobile-friendly web design becomes all the more important.
+Web content needs to look and feel great across a wide variety of devices and network conditions.
+But testing the quality of your mobile experiences takes longer and makes debugging more complex."
 authors:
   - megginkearney
 article: